Jewish World Review March 24, 2011 18 Adar II, 5771

 There are lots of ironies to these Alice-in-Wonderland energy fantasies.
 As the public become outraged over gas prices, a panicked Obama pivots to brag that we are pumping more oil than ever before -- but only for a time, and only because his predecessors approved the type of drilling he has stopped.

-The entire climate-change movement, fairly or not, is now in shambles, thanks to serial scandals about faked research, consecutive record cold and wet winters in much of Europe and the United States, and the conflict-of-interest, get-rich schemes of prominent global-warming preachers such as Al Gore.
+The entire climate-change movement, fairly or not, is now in shambles, thanks to serial scandals about faked research, consecutive record cold and wet winters in much of

 The administration's energy visions are formulated by academics and government bureaucrats who live mostly in cities with short commutes and have worked largely for public agencies.
 These utopians have no idea that without reasonably priced fuel and power, the self-employed farmer cannot produce food.
 The private plant operator cannot create plastics.
 And the trucker cannot bring goods to the consumer -- all the basics like lettuce, iPads and Levis that a highly educated, urbanized elite both enjoys and yet has no idea of how a distant someone else made their unbridled consumption possible.

 Every weekday JewishWorldReview.com publishes what many in the media and Washington consider "must-reading".
 Sign up for the daily JWR update.
 It's free.
 Just click here.

 Victor Davis Hanson, a classicist and military historian, is a senior fellow at the Hoover Institution and a recipient of the 2007 National Humanities Medal.
 Comment by clicking here.